 The great majority of small ruminants are currently sold at farm gate for the maqiti festival market, and many are unsolicited.
 Some farmers said they transport their animals to markets themselves, and this appears to be especially for those farmers with farms located further from the main roads (in the interior) or with poor road conditions to reach their farms.
-A detailed overview about which type of markets the Table 8: Market types and consumertypes available to household surveyrespondents (n=48)
+A detailed overview about which type of markets the participating households have access to is given in Table 8.
+It is unclear how many are to traders and middlemen or directly to the consumer for home slaughter and consumption, since traders did not always announce themselves as such.

+Table 8: Market types and consumer types available to household survey respondents (n=48)